Alegib/Cocktail-App/README.md

 # CocktailApp

-This
+This project is about a fictional cocktail's brand app that gives access to several recipies and allows the user to create his own drink, edit and delete it.

-This project was generated with [Angular CLI] version 15.0.1.
+Generated with [Angular CLI] version 15.0.1.